Fill and stroke

 Name Gradient Source Description

-romao Crameri Cyclic green-orange (alias: cyclic)
+romao Crameri Cyclic purple-orange-teal-blue (alias: cyclic)

-bamo Crameri Cyclic blue-red
+bamo Crameri Cyclic purple-pink-cream-olive

-broco Crameri Cyclic brown-green
+broco Crameri Cyclic gray-blue-cream-olive

-corko Crameri Cyclic blue-green
+corko Crameri Cyclic gray-blue-teal-green

-viko Crameri Cyclic blue-red
+viko Crameri Cyclic purple-blue-cream-orange

 Discrete palettes